 6. Bath & Body

-Bath and body products are also essential aspects of the beauty business.
+Bath and body products are also essential in the beauty business.
 These products can improve one’s appearance or simply make one feel good.
 There are various bath and body products on the market, from soaps and shampoos to lotions and perfumes.

 7. Oral Care